Santa Susana High School: Visual and performing arts

 Santa Susana has Visual and Performing Arts Programs.
 Santa Susana High School received funding from a city bond and state funds to construct a Performing Arts Theater Center.
 First approved by voters in 2004 as part of the Simi Valley Unified School District's C4 Bond measure, HMC Architects initially delivered plans for a multipurpose room for which $8.6 million was allocated.
 The multipurpose room became an auditorium, and eventually became the 12,730 sqft Performing Arts Center unveiled in April 2011.

-Technical arts

-The school provides career and technical education programs in areas such as digital media, stagecraft, and programming.

 Career and technical education

 Santa Susana High School offers a number of Career and Technical Education (CTE) classes, including web design, graphic design, broadcasting, stagecraft, and video production.
 The newest CTE programs include Hospitality, Tourism & Recreation and Performing Arts.
-These classes are designed to train students for future careers, and for any workplace environment with training in proper workplace etiquette.
 Students receive an articulated curriculum and work-based learning experiences such as guest speakers, trips to job sites, and mentor & internships.
 They also develop an online portfolio to be used when looking for work and applying to colleges.

 Web design

-Students learn how to code dynamic websites with a variety of programming and markup Languages.
+Students learn how to code dynamic websites with a variety of programming and markup languages.
 Students work on projects that range from coding rock-paper-scissors in JavaScript and PHP with a database, to redoing local restaurant or business sites, to creating and maintaining the school's website.